tbpaolini/imgconceal/README.md

 This is a command line program, so you need to run `imgconceal` on a terminal.
 Currently there is no graphical user interface (GUI), though that is not off the table for a future update.

-You can just put the executable on the folder where you want to run it, or add the executable's folder to the `PATH` enviroment variable of your system so you can run `imgconceal` from anywhere.
+You can just put the executable on the folder where you want to run it, or add the executable's folder to the `PATH` environment variable of your system so you can run `imgconceal` from anywhere.

 ### Hiding